TheAhmadOsman/ComputerNetworks/README.md

 # The Story about Ping

 Implement a *ping* application using ICMP request and reply messages.
 You have to use Python's *RAW* sockets to properly send ICMP messages.
-You should complete the provided ping application so that it sends 10 Echo requests to each RIR (ARIN, RIPE, LACNIC, AFRINIC, APNIC), 1 request every second.
+You should complete the provided ping application so that it sends 5 Echo requests to each RIR (ARIN, RIPE, LACNIC, AFRINIC, APNIC), 1 request every second.
 Each message contains a payload of data that includes a timestamp.
 After sending each packet, the application waits up to one second to receive a reply.
 If the one-second timer expires, assume the packet is lost or the server is down.
 Report the following statistics for each host:

 * packet loss
 * maximum round-trip time
 * minimum RTT
 * average RTT
+* RTT standard deviation

 ## Code notes